testcontainers/testcontainers-go/docs/modules/meilisearch.md

 - Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

-If you need to dump data in Meilisearch upon initialization for testing, you can use `WithDumpData(filepath string)` option where `filepath` can be an absolute path or relative path.
+If you need to dump data in Meilisearch upon initialization for testing, you can use `WithDumpData(filepath string)` option where `filepath` can be an absolute path or relative path to a `dump` file.
+Please refer to the official Meilisearch documentation about dump files [here](https://www.meilisearch.com/docs/learn/advanced/snapshots_vs_dumps#dumps).

 ### Container Methods